UofT-Tennis-Club/Data-Visualizer/README.md

 * Perhaps incorporate R to do statistical analysis.
 Distributions and find interesting data.
 * Present data developed into a report for the UTSU to support the 2022-2023 funding cycle.
 * Automate calculations of followers, and indicate which type of posts work and which don't.
+* visualize the economic supply and demand curves of paying for indoor tennis
+* generate reports on the expected finances and projected expenses based on the number of practices run.

 ## Who
 Created by Victor Zheng, VP of Courts, Practices, Tournaments, and Events for the University of Toronoto Tennis Club.